treyhunner/dramatic/readme.md

 main()
 ```

-The `speed` keyword argument may be used to change the printing speed:
+The `speed` keyword argument may be used to change the printing speed (in characters per second):

 ```python
 import dramatic